Turtle Mound

-Turtle Mound is a prehistoric archaeological site located 9 mi south of New Smyrna Beach, Florida, United States, on State Road A1A, between the Mosquito Lagoon and the Atlantic Ocean.
+Turtle Mound is a prehistoric archaeological site located 9 mi south of New Smyrna Beach, Florida, United States, on State Road A1A, between the Mosquito Lagoon (Note: South of the Halifax River) and the Atlantic Ocean.
 On September 29, 1970, it was added to the National Register of Historic Places.
 Today the site is owned and managed by the National Park Service as part of Canaveral National Seashore.